fedhere/PUI2017_fb55/HW2_fb55/README.md

 ### GRADING:

-Same rules as for Assignment 3 apply.
+Same rules as for HW1 Assignment 3 apply.
+Make sure your plots are rendered, with axis labels, with a caption that describes what I see, and what I should notice in the plot